Tell me more ×

 I know for a fact that many labs are very interested in getting bioinformaticians, so it shouldn't be hard if you are not looking for a great salary (which you shouldn't be: this is a career investment).

 When you start your PhD it's kind to be like in a tunnel, sometime you never really see the end.
-I think most of people get discouraged at one time in there PhD, even the better, you really need to believe in yourself.
+I think most of people get discouraged at one time in their PhD, even the better, you really need to believe in yourself.

 The main problem by doing a PhD after a not so good Master is that you will have more difficulty to find a good PhD subject.
 You can definitely find one but you have to find a good one for you.
-If nobody want a PhD subject, there is a reason.
+If nobody wants a PhD subject, there is a reason.
 That's not mean that it's bad subject but you have to figure out why it's less attractive.

 Some questions that may help you:

-• Are you comfortable with your mentor and the team that you will working with (if there is a team) ?
-Can you talk freely ?
+• Are you comfortable with your mentor and the team that you will working with (if there is a team)?
+Can you talk freely?
 If it's not comfortable when starting I don't think it's will going better with the stress of the PhD.

-• Is the plan of action of the PhD well defined ?
+• Is the plan of action of the PhD well defined?

-• When can you expect the first publication ?
+• When can you expect the first publication?
 For example if the mentor said you that there is a publication in progress and they can add your name to it that a good point.

 Not the answer you're looking for?
-Browse other questions tagged or ask your own question.
+Browse other questions tagged .